 R. pseudopelargonia ('pelargonia') - reddish-

 Finally, the yellow spored species (often darker then the previous group) and not related to this group, but easily confused with it.

 R. mordax ('veternosa') - usually pinkish-orange, often with yellow areas.
 Maybe a slight flush on the stem, but little browning, with somewhat dark yellow spores.
-Oddly, perhaps related to the mild R. vinosa and R. sierrensis.
+With douglas fir and hemlock.
 May be mild tasting or with a pleasant sweet or floral odor.
 R. tenuiceps may be the same thing.

 R. firmula - occasional stem flushing (occasionally mild?), it is usually more dark purple with less red than most others in this section, and has fairly dark yellow spores.
+Usually with coastal spruce.

 R. versicolor - small, under birch; often purple but also shades of red, yellow or green.
 Turns yellow, but maybe only a little near the bottom of the stem.
 Mild flesh but slightly acrid gills, and dark yellow spores.
 Best recognized by the birch trees and eventual yellow stains.
-Related to the also yellowing R. nauseosa.
+Related to the also yellowing R. 'puellaris'.